-Medians are the center portion of a street that separates opposing directions of travel, Medians varv in width and purpose and can be raised with curbs or painted and flush with the pavement.
-Medians on low-speed urban thoroughfares are used for access management, accommodation of turnina traffic, safety, pedestrian refuge, and landscaping.
-Well-designed and landscaped medians can serve as a focal point of the street or an identifiable aateway into a community, neighborhood, or district.
+Medians are the center portion of a street that separates opposing directions of travel.
+Medians vary in width and purpose and can be raised with curbs or painted and flush with the pavement.
+Medians on low-speed urban thoroughfares are used for access management, accommodation of turning traffic, safety, pedestrian refuge, and landscaping.
+Well-designed and landscaped medians can serve as a focal point of the street or an identifiable gateway into a community, neighborhood, or district.
 Medians can be used for landscaping, lighting, and urban design features.
+Sunken medians can be used to incorporate bioswales to improve water quality and reduce infrastructure costs.